When you’re looking for experienced Wicklow tree surgeon, look no further than Good Fellers Tree Services.

 Keep soil healthy.

-There are 2 ways you can make sure that the soil around your tree is abundant in nutrients.
+There are two ways you can make certain that the soil around your tree is abundant in nutrients.

-Use mulch.
+- Usage mulch.
 Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not need to touch the trunk.

 - Plant grass or some kind of ground cover.
 Dead plant material will decay in the ground and enhance the soil.
 Make certain your plants can flourish in the shade and that their roots don’t take on the tree.